Berigny/LEVEL-X-BOOTSTRAP/mcp/mcp_index.md

 # MCP DIRECTORY — INDEX

 > MCP (Modular Context Protocol) is the implementation layer for recursive agents in Level X.
-> Each file governs a subsystem: agent identity, trace memory, modal routing, signature propagation, and integrity restoration.
+> Each file governs a subsystem: agent identity, trace memory, modal routing, strain diagnostics, and coherence checkpoints.

 ---